UltraBip: detailed user guide & FAQ

 The GPS recording frequency is 1Hz.

-As the UltraBip is a very low-power, solar-powered device, it needs optimum conditions to make a GPS fix in less than 1 minute: at the set-up site, in a well-cleared area, with the handle pointing skywards.
+As the UltraBip is a very low-power, solar-powered device, it needs optimum conditions to make a GPS fix in less than 1 minute: at the takeoff, in a well-cleared area, with the handle pointing skywards.

 Note: